instana/helm-charts/instana-agent/README.md

 ## Changelog

+### 2.0.12

+* Update operator to v2.1.19: Deploy operator as a single instance to reduce resource consumption

 ### 2.0.11

 * Update operator to v2.1.18: Adjust logic when to render configuration-opentelemetry.yaml and increase default k8sensor pollrate to 10s